vmware/singleton/CONTRIBUTING.md

 You can open a PR after you get pass result of CI pipeline.
 CI pipeline will run again for this PR, then you can wait for review and merge.

+#### Syncing a fork

+Please sync your fork repo with upstream repo before you create PR, refer to https://help.github.com/en/articles/syncing-a-fork